 This is an indicative distribution map of the present distribution of the species based on best available knowledge.
 See map caveat for more information.

-NSW: Listed as Critically Endangered under the Fisheries Management Act 1994 (Schedule 4AFF).
+NSW: At the species level, Carcharias taurus is listed as Critically Endangered under the Fisheries Management Act 1994.

-Queensland: Listed as Threatened under the Nature Conservation Act 1992.
+Queensland: At the species level, Carcharias taurus is listed as listed as Endangered under the Nature Conservation Act 1992.

-Tasmania: The Prohibition on taking certain fish under the Fisheries (General and Fees) Regulations 2006 (S.R.
-2006, NO. 34) (Regulation 14) includes the Grey Nurse Shark (east coast population).
+Tasmania: The prohibition on taking certain fish under the Fisheries (General and Fees) Regulations 2006 includes the Grey Nurse Shark (east coast population).

-International: Listed as Critically Endangered under the International Union for Conservation of Nature and Natural Resources (IUCN) Red List 2008.
+International: At the species level, Carcharias taurus is listed as Vulnerable under the International Union for Conservation of Nature and Natural Resourses (IUCN) Red List 2008.